Page by Page: Your Homepage

 Your website’s homepage should be just that clear.
 If your visitors can’t tell instantly that they’re in the right place, they’ll leave.
 Then it won’t matter at all how great your website is.
 (Think you’re an exception to this rule?
 Read about exceptions to the rule.)

-A clear description means that your visitors will have more information when they click through, and may not be as quick to leave.
+A clear description means that your visitors will have more information when they click through, and will visit with more confidence.

 Still, the way people interact with a website is very different from the way they interact with your company in the physical world.
 Typically, a visitor will have a question in mind when they arrive at your website: do you sell the ingredient they’re looking for, do you take their insurance, are you a wonderful place to hold the conference they’re planning — they’re not coming with a mind open to the myriad possibilities of your company.